 There are several mechanisms that can create a sensation of pain, which has been described as 'an unpleasent sensory and emotional experience in response to perceived or potential tissue damage'.
-Hence, pain can be the result of peripheral inflammation, vascular compromise, necrosis, swelling, etc. Importantly, higher centres of the central nervous system not only perceive such sensitization of the peripheral nerve receptors, they can also modulate and control the intensity and tolerability of the perceived sensation.
-However, the higher centres can create a 'state' of perceived 'threat' to the body through emotions such as fear and anxiety.
+Pain can be the result of peripheral sensitisation from peripheral inflammation, vascular compromise, necrosis, swelling, etc. Importantly, higher centres of the central nervous system not only perceive such sensitization of the peripheral nerve receptors, they can also modulate and control the intensity and tolerability of the perceived sensation through descending modulation at the peripheral receptor and in the spinal cord and through transcortical mechanisms depending on the 'meaning' and 'context given to the pain.
+Moreoever, the higher centres can create a 'state' of perceived 'threat' to the body through emotions such as fear and anxiety.
 Rather than the brain acting as a filter of unwanted sensation, in the higher centre induced pain state, rumination and magnification of sensations occur to create a pathological state.
+Paradoxically, representation of body parts such as limbs and individual muscles can reduce in perceived size.
 In such instances the pain doesn't represent the sensation of pathology but rather pain has become the pathology.
 Hence, the brain generates pain in the brain, where the pain is perceived to be some sort of non-existant inflammatory or pathological sensation in the periphery.
-Furthermore, brain white matter structural properties have been shown to predict transition to chronic pain (Mansour et al 2013, Pain, 154, 10, 2160-2168).
-Specifically, differential structural connectivity to medial vs lateral prefrontal cortex and connectivity between medial prefrontal cortex and nucleus accumbens in people with persistent low back pain.
+Evidence for this neural plasticity comes from imaging studies, where brain white matter structural properties have been shown to predict transition to chronic pain (Mansour et al 2013, Pain, 154, 10, 2160-2168).
+Specifically, differential structural connectivity to medial vs lateral prefrontal cortex and connectivity between medial prefrontal cortex and nucleus accumbens has been shown in people with persistent low back pain.
 In this case the back pain becomes the inciting event and given the persons' structural propensity, establishes specific functional coonectivity strength.
-The following are a pictorial representation of research depicting normal and pathological pain processing in the brain.

 This image created by Tor Wager of the University of Colorado, Boulder shows regions of the "neurologic pain signature," a standard map that can be applied to individual people who may be experiencing pain.
 The map was developed based on heat pain applied to a group of participants' forearms.
 Activity in yellow-colored areas is predictive of higher levels of pain, and activity in blue-colored areas is predictive of lower levels of pain.
 In a provocative new study, scientists reported Wednesday, April 10, 2013 that they were able to “see” pain on brain scans and, for the first time, measure its intensity and tell whether a drug was relieving it.
 Though the research is in its early stages, it opens the door to a host of possibilities.
 Scans might be used someday to tell when pain is hurting a baby, someone with dementia or a paralyzed person unable to talk.
 They might lead to new, less addictive pain medicines.
 (AP Photo/University of Colorado, Boulder, Tor Wager)